Rossbj92/relationship-advice-recommendations/README.md

-My project objective is to identify general relationship problems that people have and recommend resources based on an individual's relationship issue(s).
-If time allows, I'd like to also generate a model to give advice to users.

 # Reddit Relationship Recommendations

-Using approximately 200,000 posts from r/relationshipadvice, I built a content-based recommendation system.
+Using approximately 200,000 posts from r/relationshipadvice, I built a content-based recommendation system to recommend r/relationshipadvice posts based on user-inputted text.

-Flask app code is also included using the final model to make recommendations for user-inputted text.
+Flask app code is also included using the final model to make recommendations.

 ## Replication Instructions